BP p.l.c. – Annual report – 31 December 2021

 Industry: oil and gas

-Oil and natural gas exploration, appraisal and development expenditure
+Oil and natural gas exploration and appraisal expenditure

-Oil and natural gas exploration, appraisal and development expenditure is accounted for using the principles of the successful efforts method of accounting as described below.
+Oil and natural gas exploration and appraisal expenditure is accounted for using the principles of the successful efforts method of accounting as described below.

 Licence and property acquisition costs

 Exploration licence and leasehold property acquisition costs are capitalized within intangible assets and are reviewed at each reporting date to confirm that there is no indication that the carrying amount exceeds the recoverable amount.
 This review includes confirming that exploration drilling is still under way or planned or that it has been determined, or work is under way to determine, that the discovery is economically viable based on a range of technical and commercial considerations, and sufficient progress is being made on establishing development plans and timing.
 If no future activity is planned, the remaining balance of the licence and property acquisition costs is written off.
 Lower value licences are pooled and amortized on a straight-line basis over the estimated period of exploration.
-Upon recognition of proved reserves and internal approval for development, the relevant expenditure is transferred to property, plant and equipment.
+Upon internal approval for development and recognition of proved or sanctioned probable reserves of oil and natural gas, the relevant expenditure is transferred to property, plant and equipment.

 Exploration and appraisal expenditure

 Geological and geophysical exploration costs are recognized as an expense as incurred.
 Costs directly associated with an exploration well are initially capitalized as an intangible asset until the drilling of the well is complete and the results have been evaluated.
 These costs include employee remuneration, materials and fuel used, rig costs and payments made to contractors.
 If potentially commercial quantities of hydrocarbons are not found, the exploration well costs are written off.
 If hydrocarbons are found and, subject to further appraisal activity, are likely to be capable of commercial development, the costs continue to be carried as an asset.
-If it is determined that development will not occur then the costs are expensed.
+If it is determined that development will not occur, that is, the efforts are not successful, then the costs are expensed.

 The determination of whether potentially economic oil and natural gas reserves have been discovered by an exploration well is usually made within one year of well completion, but can take longer, depending on the complexity of the geological structure.
 Exploration wells that discover potentially economic quantities of oil and natural gas and are in areas where major capital expenditure (e.g. an offshore platform or a pipeline) would be required before production could begin, and where the economic viability of that major capital expenditure depends on the successful completion of further exploration or appraisal work in the area, remain capitalized on the balance sheet as long as such work is under way or firmly planned.

 Judgement is required to determine whether it is appropriate to continue to carry costs associated with exploration wells and exploratory-type stratigraphic test wells on the balance sheet.
+This includes costs relating to exploration licences or leasehold property acquisitions.
 It is not unusual to have such costs remaining suspended on the balance sheet for several years while additional appraisal drilling and seismic work on the potential oil and natural gas field is performed or while the optimum development plans and timing are established.
+The costs are carried based on the current regulatory and political environment or any known changes to that environment.
 All such carried costs are subject to regular technical, commercial and management review on at least an annual basis to confirm the continued intent to develop, or otherwise extract value from, the discovery.
 Where this is no longer the case, the costs are immediately expensed.

 Property, plant and equipment

-Property, plant and equipment is stated at cost, less accumulated depreciation and accumulated impairment losses.
-The initial cost of an asset comprises its purchase price or construction cost, any costs directly attributable to bringing the asset into the location and condition necessary for it to be capable of operating in the manner intended by management, the initial estimate of any decommissioning obligation, if any, and, for assets that necessarily take a substantial period of time to get ready for their intended use, directly attributable finance costs.
+Property, plant and equipment owned by the group is stated at cost, less accumulated depreciation and accumulated impairment losses.
+The initial cost of an asset comprises its purchase price or construction cost, any costs directly attributable to bringing the asset into the location and condition necessary for it to be capable of operating in the manner intended by management, the initial estimate of any decommissioning obligation, if applicable, and, for assets that necessarily take a substantial period of time to get ready for their intended use, directly attributable general or specific finance costs.
 The purchase price or construction cost is the aggregate amount paid and the fair value of any other consideration given to acquire the asset.
-The capitalized value of a finance lease is also included within property, plant and equipment.

 Expenditure on major maintenance refits or repairs comprises the cost of replacement assets or parts of assets, inspection costs and overhaul costs.
 Where an asset or part of an asset that was separately depreciated is replaced and it is probable that future economic benefits associated with the item will flow to the group, the expenditure is capitalized and the carrying amount of the replaced asset is derecognized.
 Inspection costs associated with major maintenance programmes are capitalized and amortized over the period to the next inspection.
 Overhaul costs for major maintenance programmes, and all other maintenance costs are expensed as incurred.

-Oil and natural gas properties, including related pipelines, are depreciated using a unit-of-production method.
+Oil and natural gas properties, including certain related pipelines, are depreciated using a unit-of-production method.
 The cost of producing wells is amortized over proved developed reserves.
 Licence acquisition, common facilities and future decommissioning costs are amortized over total proved reserves.
 The unit-of-production rate for the depreciation of common facilities takes into account expenditures incurred to date, together with estimated future capital expenditure expected to be incurred relating to as yet undeveloped reserves expected to be processed through these common facilities.
+Information on the carrying amounts of the group’s oil and natural gas properties, together with the amounts recognized in the income statement as depreciation, depletion and amortization is contained in Note 11 and Note 4 respectively.

 Other property, plant and equipment is depreciated on a straight-line basis over its expected useful life.
-The typical useful lives of the group’s other property, plant and equipment are as follows:
+The typical useful lives of the group’s other property, plant and equipment on initial recognition are as follows:

 Land improvements 15 to 25 years